 Here at the Chesapeake Fire Department, the safety of our citizens and the business community remains our top priority.
-While the City Offices remain closed due to COVID-19, the Fire Prevention Division has identified hazards uncovered during a Fire and Life Safety Inspection.
+While the City Offices are in the reopening phases due to COVID-19, the Fire Prevention Division has identified hazards uncovered during a Fire and Life Safety Inspection.
 Reviewing these areas in advance will both increase your business's safety and assist you in preparing for an inspection.

 - Address Not Posted

 - Maintenance of Exit Signs & Emergency Lighting

 - Fire Extinguishers Not Serviced Annually